Sauceke/LoveMachine/docs/README.md

 ## Configuration

-> [!WARNING]
-> IL2CPP games (RoomGirl, Holy Knight Ricca) are not compatible with ConfigurationManager at the moment.
+⚠ IL2CPP games (RoomGirl, Holy Knight Ricca) are not compatible with ConfigurationManager at the moment.
 If you want to change the settings in those games, you can edit the configuration file (`BepInEx\config\Sauceke.LoveMachine.IL2CPP.cfg`) in Notepad.